 Global agenda for social work at Sussex

-On Monday (26 March), the International Federation of Social Workers (IFSW) presented the objectives of its Global Agenda for Social Work and Social Development to the United Nations.
+On 26 March, the International Federation of Social Workers (IFSW) will present the objectives of its Global Agenda for Social Work and Social Development to the United Nations.

 Stimulated by the urgency of this agenda, social work staff and students at the University of Sussex have set themselves the task of internationalising their teaching and research.